biga-ahk/biga.ahk/docs/README.md

 By default the following attributes are as follows:

 `A.throwExceptions := true`
-Wherever type errors can be detected, biga.ahk will throw an exception pointing out the location the error occurred.
+Wherever typeif errors can be detected, biga.ahk will throw an exception pointing out the location the error occurred.
 Set this to `false` if you would like your script to continue without being stopped by exceptions.

 `A.limit := -1`
 Determines the number of times strings will be replaced when using [.replace](#replace) with a string argument.
 Set this to Set this to `1` to get closer to a javascript experience.